 Save contents of first QuickTime player as a reference movie.

-Upload the reference movie to Google Pages.
-Its the reference QuickTime file to which you'll add a hyperlink on your web page.
+the reference QuickTime file to which you'll add a hyperlink on

 Test the video, have your friends test the video.
 Biggest concern is you've got a reference to a video file on your own hard drive somewhere in the QuickTime Reference Movie, so be sure to test on computers which are not your own.